 Evaluation Approach

-eriodic evaluations were conducted among host and surrounding farmers, Development Agents (DAs), and other concerned stakeholders to assess the progress and effectiveness of the implemented strategies.
+Periodic evaluations were conducted among host and surrounding farmers, Development Agents (DAs), and other concerned stakeholders to assess the progress and effectiveness of the implemented strategies.
 These evaluations helped to identify challenges, allowing for necessary adjustments to be made in the approach, and to evaluate the potential of the demonstrated improved common bean technology.

 Additionally, a field day was organized with the inclusive participation of concerned bodies and mass media coverage to showcase the field performance of the demonstrated improved common bean technology and to promote technology and knowledge sharing among stakeholders.
 Furthermore, this was done to ensure the relevance and impact of the technology package and to gather feedback for further research directions.